Skip to Main Content

 • Publication Date: This tool will narrow your search results to only materials published within a specific time period.
 This is especially helpful if you want to limit your search results to either current or historical sources of information.

-• Publication Type: This tool will narrow your search results to specific types of materials, such as newspapers, books, conferences, quantitative studies, and many more.
+• Publication Type: This tool will narrow your search results to specific types of publications, such as newspapers, books, conferences, quantitative studies, and many more.

 Screenshot of the Advanced Search Screen (Academic Search Premier)